Case Study: Managing your electoral roll

 The list of matching names filters as you type in the Search (either the first name or last name), making it easy to locate the appropriate member and check them in.
 This could be an on-the-door task as people arrive, perhaps being done discretely by your Welcome team using a tablet or smartphone - any designated event overseer will be able to access the event check-in page to record attendance.

 The counter at the top of the check-in page gives you the total number in attendance...

-...and the full attendance list is added against your event back in ChurchSuite on the event's "Check-Ins" tab.
-Note that you might find it helpful to assign a key date to all those in attendance...
+...and the full attendance list is added against your event back in ChurchSuite on the event's Check-Ins tab.
+After the event, you may also wish to bulk-assign an "Attended APCM" key date to all those in attendance...

 ...which shows on each attendee's profile page in the Address Book.
 This key date can then be used in Smart Tag queries and reports, such as the Key Dates report.